Saturdays, 10 am-11:30 am Pacific, March 14 through May 16

 "Stoner is something rarer than a great novel — it is a perfect novel," according to the New York Times Book Review

-The Washington Post called Augustus: "The finest historical novel ever written by an American."
+As for Augustus?
+The Washington Post called it: "The finest historical novel ever written by an American."

 Christopher Frizzelle founded FrizzLit in 2020, an experience he wrote about for the Washington Post.
 He is the former editor-in-chief of The Stranger and the current editor-in-chief of FrizzLit Editions.
 He invented the Silent Reading Party in 2009, inspiring a wordwide trend.
 He has a master's in creative writing from Bennington.